bitdotioinc/python-bitdotio/README.md

 #### `bitdotio.list_service_accounts()`

-List metadata pertaining to service the requester has created.
+List metadata pertaining to service accounts the requester has created.

 _Returns_: